 It’s also great that ExpressVPN gives you a little primer on what each protocol is and what it does so you can do some experimentation to optimize your personal experience.
 Bonus points there, certainly.

-If your VPN service is ever interrupted, your sensitive data could become exposed.
+If your VPN service is ever interrupted — even for just a moment — your sensitive data could become exposed.
 That’s why ExpressVPN has a kill-switch function that will terminate all internet traffic the instant it disconnects.
 This is great news for torrenters or others who might not exactly want what they’re doing online exposed.

 This function can be a little complicated, but essentially you can toggle which devices or applications are protected by ExpressVPN.
 There are a few reasons why you might want to do this — speed, streaming foreign media or accessing peripheral devices while maintaining secure connections.
 It’s not going to be necessary for your day-to-day browsing, but it’s great that this functionality is included.